Running Docker images

 ls

-The default user in the centos
+The default user in the rockylinux

 image is root